auditize/auditize/doc/docs/logs.md

 ## Overview

-Here is an example of log such as it is accepted by `POST /api/repos/{id}/logs`:
+Here is an example of a full-featured log such as it is accepted by the `POST /api/repos/{id}/logs` API endpoint:

 ```json
 {